Advanced Management Program: The Global Experience

 An admissions committee thoroughly reviews each application and considers the nature and scope of the applicant's responsibilities.
 For the benefit of the class, sponsoring organizations, and the program, the committee seeks to admit people with comparable management responsibilities who have diverse skills and experiences.

-It is expected that the AMP participants will immerse themselves completely in the experience and be free of all other duties.
+It is expected that participants will immerse themselves completely in the experience and be free of all other duties.
 Participants are expected to attend all sessions except in the case of an emergency.

 The program fee covers class materials, most meals and accommodations at the Allen Center and in business-class hotels during Week 3.
 Travel expenses (including airfare) are the responsibility of the participant.
 Payment is due in US dollars upon receipt of invoice.